 If the mission is too broad, it will be meaningless to those who read and build upon it.
-Well-designed mission statement should not stifle and organization’s creativity, it must help keep the firm from moving too far from its core competencies.
+The well-designed mission statement should not stifle an organization’s creativity, it must help keep the firm from moving too far from its core competencies.
 Overly narrow mission statements that constrain the vision of the organization can prove just as costly.
-The mission should change only when it is no longer in sync with the firm’s capabilities, when competitors drive the firm from certain markets, when new technology changes the delivery of customer benefits, or when the firm identifies a new opportunity that matches its strengths and expertise.
+The mission should change only when it is no longer in sync with the firm’s capabilities, when competitors drive the firm from certain markets when new technology changes the delivery of customer benefits, or when the firm identifies a new opportunity that matches its strengths and expertise.

 Customer-Focused Mission Statements